Nicktho/blue-red-node-testing/README.md

 # AB Testing on the server
-This package aims to provide a opinionated implementation of (blue-red-testing)[https://github.com/gyfchong/blue-red-testing].
+This package aims to provide a opinionated implementation of [blue-red-testing]([https://github.com/gyfchong/blue-red-testing) package.

 ## Get started